anaximeno/shazamPy/README.md

         *If you are in the file_to_be_checked's path you can just write the file's file_name

-        *In [file/hash sum] you can use an file(.txt) that currently has the sum or the sum code/text itself
+        *In [file/hash sum] you can use an file(.txt) that currently has the sum or the sum code itself

         *EXAMPLE:*
             -> checksum sha1 testfile.png sha1.txt